multidb-dave/multidb-client-querycsv-05/README.md

 # multidb-client-querycsv-05

-Multidb Client QueryCSV 05: create query and save results into a CSV file
+Multidb Client QueryCSV 05: send a query and download the CSV file